vimeo/psalm/docs/issues.md

 ### ImplicitToStringCast

-Emitted when implictly converting an object with a `__toString` method to a string
+Emitted when implicitly converting an object with a `__toString` method to a string

 ```php
 class A {